etases/EduBlock.Report/Requirement.md

 * **Actors:** Teacher
 * **Preconditions:**
   * Teacher is logged in.
-* **Postconditions:** System display teacher's profile.
+* **Post Conditions:** System display teacher's profile.
 * **Flow of Events:**
-  * Teacher go to EduBlock.
+  * Teacher goes to EduBlock.
   * Teacher login with username and password.
-  * Teacher click on their avatar at bottom left of screen.
+  * Teacher clicks on their avatar at bottom left of screen.
   * System display teacher's profile.

 ##### UC-35 Teacher change their password

 * **Description:** Teacher change their password.
 * **Actors:** Teacher
-* **Postconditions:** System successfully change their password.
+* **Post Conditions:** System successfully change their password.
 * **Flow of Events:**
-  * Teacher go to EduBlock.
+  * Teacher goes to EduBlock.
   * Teacher login with username and password.
-  * Teacher click on their avatar at bottom left of screen.
+  * Teacher clicks on their avatar at bottom left of screen.
   * System display teacher's profile.
-  * Teacher click "Change Password" button.
+  * Teacher clicks "Change Password" button.
   * System display form to change password.
-  * Teacher enter old password, new password and confirm new password.
+  * Teacher enters old password, new password and confirm new password.
-  * Teacher click "Submit" button.
+  * Teacher clicks "Submit" button.
-  * System change teacher's password and show success message.
+  * System changes teacher's password and show success message.
 * **Alternate Flow:**
-  * Teacher click con "X" button to cancel.
+  * Teacher clicks on "X" button to cancel.
 * **Exception:**
   * System displays error notification if the password is invalid.